 There are multiple options for using Linux in a real-time, deterministic, low-latency application.

 There are advantages & disadvantages to all of these approaches.
-Toradex provides official support for Linux on:
+Toradex does not provide official support for those methods except in experimental state for some cases, but you can make them work:

 Paid support for these alternative solutions may be available from companies in the Toradex partner network.
 Additionally, information about the real-time capabilities of Linux itself, including the PREEMPT_RT patch set, is provided below.